 - Maturity and Old Age

-On the average, cats that have reached the age of 10 – 12 years are considered senior cat-izens.
+On average, cats that have reached the age of 10 – 12 years are considered senior cat-izens.
 They show signs of aging the same way humans do like developing eye and knee problems.

 But not everything is noticeable to the naked eye.
-Their internal organs may deteriorate over time like developing certain cancers; while some develop high-blood pressure and heart problems which are something you can only detect with the help of a vet.
+Their internal organs may deteriorate over time like developing certain cancers; while some develop high blood pressure and heart problems which are something you can only detect with the help of a vet.

 However, this doesn’t mean that all cats are old when they reach these ages.
 Some cats may show signs of aging earlier than others while some will stay practically healthy until after they reach the age of 12.